 Those same tools can also measure the noise floor looking for inconsistencies in the room tone or background noise of the recording.
 These breaks or changes in either audio recorded signal or background noise are signs that the audio recording being considered may be counterfeit or fake.

 Critical Listening Skills

-I have been working with professional speakers and analyzing other spoken word recordings since 1980 and have developed my critical listening skills to a degree that far exceeds the average person?s sound perception.
-When I first hear audio evidence and add exemplar recordings so I can listen to both back to back, then I apply my critical listening skills to determine the speech similarities as well differences between the two.
+I have been working with professional speakers and analyzing other spoken word recordings since 1980 and have developed my critical listening skills to a degree that far exceeds the average person’s sound perception.
+When I first hear audio evidence and add exemplar recordings so I can listen to both back to back, then I apply my critical listening skills to determine the speech similarities as well as differences between the two.

 In my early days as an audio engineer, I learned to edit reel to reel tape with razor blades to make a recording sound as if it were recorded start to finish without a single mistake.
 Some of my edits were pretty tricky.
 I got so good I could split words in two and even three edits to fix a problem or shorten a script.
 After a while, I became very familiar with speech characteristics and patterns as well as vocal tone and pronunciation.

 The best way to become skilled in voice identification is to listen to hundreds of hours of forensic evidence to become familiar with the various speech pathological characteristics and develop critical listening skills.

 There can sometimes be differences in speech patterns that can help identify clues.
 Listen for several similarities as well as differences, such as nasal resonance differences and voice tone with regard to inflection.